-If your parents work for a small employer, less than 20 employees, they must sign up for Medicare when they become eligible.
-Those with a larger employer may choose to stay on the employee group policy; however, Medicare tends to be cheaper.
+If your parents work for a small employer with less than 20 employees, they must sign up for Medicare when they become eligible.
+Those with a larger employer may stay on the employee group policy; however, Medicare tends to be cheaper.

 When your parents have Medicare, they can stop paying premiums on the current policy.
 Talk to the benefits administrator at the office where they work to better understand the coordination of benefits.

 What if My Parents Cannot Afford Medicare?

 Depending on your parents’ income, they may qualify for Medicaid, extra help, or Medigap subsidies.
 For many people, Part A is free, and Part B premiums are based on income.

 Medicaid can help lower the cost of doctor visits.
 Extra help can help lower prescription costs, even for those not eligible for Medicaid.